-Joe J. Marquez is the Lead Experience Design Strategist at Nike.
-Prior to his current role, Joe was an academic librarian for 10 years at Reed College and Sonoma State University.
+Joe J. Marquez was an academic librarian for 10 years at Reed College and Sonoma State University.
+His most recent work was at Nike working with a design team in support of employee experience.
 He has presented and written on topics related to service design, UX tools, and library space assessment.
 While not currently a librarian, he remains active in the library community through teaching and outreach and never hesitates to evangelize about service design when asked.
-He is the co-author of the books Library Service Design: A LITA Guide to Holistic Assessment, Insight, and Improvement (2016) and Getting Started in Service Design (ALA Neal-Schuman, 2017).
+He is the co-author of the books Library Service Design: A LITA Guide to Holistic Assessment, Insight, and Improvement (2016) and Getting Started in Service Design (2017).
 He was awarded the first Future of Librarian Fellowship in 2017 from the ALA Center for the Future of Libraries and was named a 2018 Mover and Shaker by Library Journal.
 He has an MLIS from the University of Washington iSchool and an MBA from Portland State University.

 Getting Started with Library Service Design eCourse